waynedgrant/alexa-my-weather-station/README.md

 ## Requirements

-1. PHP version 5 or above installed on a web server
+1. PHP version 5 or above installed on the web server
 2. SSL support on the web server
 3. Callable instance of [json-webservice-wdlive](https://github.com/waynedgrant/json-webservice-wdlive)